ZakirG/StickyBrain/README.md

-# StickyRAG
+# StickyBrain

 A macOS application that provides AI-powered context from your Stickies notes while you write.
-StickyRAG uses RAG (Retrieval-Augmented Generation) to surface relevant content from your existing Stickies notes in a floating window as you type.
+StickyBrain uses RAG (Retrieval-Augmented Generation) to surface relevant content from your existing Stickies notes in a floating window as you type.

 ## Quick Setup for macOS Stickies